 (March 27, 1912 – March 26, 2005)

-Co-founded the annual AEI World Forum. along with his friend Gerald Ford In 1982.
+Co-founded the annual American Enterprise Institute (AEI) World Forum along with his friend Gerald Ford In 1982.

 In 1983, became Father of the House as the longest continuously serving member of the Commons.
 In 1987 he was made a Knight of the Garter.
 Shortly afterwards, was elevated to the House of Lords as Baron.
 Autobiography, Time and Chance, was published in 1996.